About Us|Contact Us|Media Centre|News|Careers|Client Area

 In the event your ETA is ‘referred’, which essentially means put on hold, you will receive communication from our offices alerting you as to why this happened and how to proceed in order to have your ETA granted.

 This is not a service provided by all the visa providers in our market space.
-In addition, we provided a secure login area for clients to check their ETAs through our site using a secure Login.
+In addition, we provide a secure login area for clients to check their ETAs through our site using a secure Login.
 Again, the infrastructure costs of running these processes are covered by our fees.

 Strictly no; this visa is not intended for work purposes.
 If you take employment while in Australia on an ETA visa, you will be contravening the conditions of the visa.

 Australian employers will check that you have the correct visa entitling you to work.
 Should you wish to work in Australia, perhaps on a Working Holiday Visa (up to two years), or want to emigrate permanently under Australia’s General Skilled Migration program, the Visa Bureau can help.
 The Visa Bureau website offers no obligation online assessments for both these visa classes.
-Please visit our website for more information on these visas and how Visa Bureau can help you make Australia your new home.If you have been offered a job in Australia whilst visiting and decide you want to work, you may apply for permission to work by lodging an application for a Temporary Residence visa.
+Please visit our website for more information on these visas and how Visa Bureau can help you make Australia your new home.

 A Temporary Residence visa allows Australian employers who are unable to fill highly skilled positions from the local labour market to sponsor overseas personnel for up to four years.